jadecobra/python_tdd_exercises/source/data_structures_lists.rst

 ^^^^^^^^^^^^^^^^^^^

-* update the value on the right for the failing test
+* change the value on the right for the failing test
   .. code-block:: python

     def test_getting_items_in_a_list(self):